25 Tips for Saving Money at Universal Studios Orlando

 Stick to the budget – don’t bring with a credit card.
 Credit cards tend to make you spend much more.
 Avoid the temptation to buy multiple unnecessary souvenirs which will end up in the trash when you get home.
 Stick to 1 or 2 nice mementos of your trip.
 Also, photos are free and probably most likely to be used for years to come!

-17. Wear a Water hydration backpack to the park
+17. Wear a water hydration backpack to the park

 These nifty backpacks store up to several gallons of water.
 You will be good to go for the entire day without resorting to multiple pricey stops for park water bottles.
 Another alternative option that works for me is a large hiking backpack .
 It may seem strange to wear a hiking backpack into the park, however, I like them because you get a variety of different sized pockets, it’s built to hold a hydration pack inside, and the weight is evenly distributed so that you are not left with sore shoulders the next day.

 Although I typically use my backpack for hiking, it also came in handy for a recent Orlando vacation as I could fit in everything I needed for the day- wallet, snacks, hydration pack, sunblock, extra contacts, my glasses case – basically anything & everything.
 I never needed to stop for water or snacks, so it saved me time and money.
 For a smooth trip & also to save money, I highly recommend it!
-Here’s a picture of me wearing my backpack while hiking as a reference.
+Here’s a picture of me wearing my backpack while hiking (in Sedona) as a reference.

 18. Bring your own water bottle

 Simply refill your bottle at the drinking fountains (located throughout the park) as needed.
 If you do not feel like getting a hydration pack, simply back your bag with multiple water bottles.
 Although you can get free tap water at the park, it’s a hassle to keep stopping and the lines are often long.
 Save time and bring your own.
+Freeze overnight if you have fridge access.

 19. Purchase a bunch of snacks the 1st night of your vacation to bring with to the parks

 Pack snacks in your backpack the night before your park visit.
 Good organization skills=more money in your pocket.
 This will help you resist the temptation to buy pricey, unhealthy park snacks.
 Plus, it’s always nice to have something to munch on while waiting hours in line for a ride (and if you plan on going on the new Harry Potter ride, you will be waiting!).
 Anything that can withstand the heat is a good idea – pretzels, sandwiches, fruit, etc. Avoid items that melt like granola bars and anything chocolate.
+If you do need a cool down, you can’t beat a Butterbeer or Dole Whip.

 20. Bring your own lunch

 Park food is really pricey, not to mention mediocre at best in quality.
 As an added bonus, packing your own lunch will save you from the long wait time at park restaurants.
 The line for the Harry Potter Three Broomsticks restaurant was almost as long as the ride!
 Don’t waste all your time in a restaurant line – use it for the rides & attractions you are paying good money for!
+Sometimes, I bring lunch and then treat myself to a little snack like an ice cream or Butterbeer which still helps cut down on costs.

 21. Concentrate on the best rides